 Cucidate, the Italian Fig cookie from Sicily is a tribute to my grandfather.

-It’s an earthy place of tradition, created by many visiting cultures over centuries of acquisition.
-The people are humble, and yet rich in a food culture that is probably the most flavorful and robust of Italian cuisine.
+Sicily is an earthy place of tradition, created by many visiting cultures over centuries of acquisition.

 This is probably a little extra special for me, because my grandfather had a fig tree he treated like a bab.
 Right before he died, he kept talking about “her.”
 Yes, he had decided his fig tree was a she, and he was worried, that she needed to be covered up for the winter or in his words, “shessa gonna die.”

 My grandfather was never part of any organized crime, so please scratch your ideas about the people of Sicily.
-He was a kind soul who invited everyone who knocked on our door in for coffee.
+He was a kind soul who extended everyone who knocked on our door in for coffee.
 The family joke would be that we might find him serving coffee and cake to a burglar that tried to rob the house.

-Today, I had to think about that because aren’t Christmas cookies something we make to give away, to show our love for others?
+I had to think about that because aren’t Christmas cookies something we make to give away, to show our love for others?
 After researching these cookies, I read many stories about how often these cucidate are given away as gifts, and it got me thinking that I should plan to make several batches.

 These cucidate excude the heart of the Sicilian culture.
 The dough is sweet; the fig filling full of flavor and life, and they make the perfect Christmas cookie gift, because they hit the heart.